 Where to Stay in Xi’an

 Xi’an is a pretty centralized city and most attractions are located inside the City Walls.
 Additionally both the Bell and Drum Towers stand at the main intersection, next to the Muslim Quarter where all the action happens.
 That’s why we chose the nearby Aurum Hotel.
 Apart from the location, it also offered a nice swimming pool, which we didn’t try as we were terribly tired.
 It didn’t turned out to be the best decision we ever took.
 Trying a typical Chinese hotel is an interesting experience, but not the most rewarding one.
 In spite of its extremely nice staff our bed was just too hard to fall in love with the place.
-Apparently the neighboring Citadines Central Xi’an is much better (we stayed in one of their hotels in Guangzhou and it was fabulous).
+Apparently the neighboring Eastern House Boutique Hotel is much better.

 Though we didn’t expect much from Chengdu, it turned out to be one of the coolest cities we visited in China.
 We came to visit cute pandas and the world’s largest Buddha statue, so we basically chose Chengdu to rest.
 The city is changing a lot!
 Typical working class neighborhoods from the mid 20th Century are constantly being demolished to make space for ultra fancy skyscrapers, and we could see it firsthand.
 We ended up loving the city.
 Our favorites were its different pedestrian areas, cool parks and historical temples.

 What to See in Chengdu